ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 Not configurable at the moment

-Default: 10s open timeout, no read timeout
+Default: 10s connect timeout, no read timeout

 ### ruby-kafka